Black Beauty (2020 film): Plot

 A wild mustang narrates her life from birth, born free within the Onaqui Mountains of Utah.
 She explains that her mother taught that when horses pass away, they fly into the sky to rest among the stars.
-One day, the mustang accidentally draws the attention of some cowboys, who wrangle her entire herd; the mustang never sees her mother again.
+One day, the mustang draws the attention of some cowboys, who wrangle her herd; she never sees her mother again.
 A horse trainer named John Manly purchases the mustang and takes her to Birtwick, a horse sanctuary.
 While she likes John, the mustang refuses to cooperate, but John remains patient.
-The mustang ends up befriending two other horses named Ginger and Merrylegs.
+The mustang befriends two other horses named Ginger and Merrylegs.

 John is informed that his sister and her husband died in a car accident, leaving him to care for his niece, Jo Green.
 Jo wants nothing to do with John but becomes entranced with the difficult mustang.
-Eventually, the mustang recognizes Jo's pain as similar to her own, and they end up connecting.
-Jo learns to tame the mustang and names her Black Beauty, or Beauty for short.
-John manages to get through to Jo by having her work in the stables and tend to Beauty on a regular basis.
+Eventually, the mustang recognizes Jo's pain as similar to her own, and they connect.
+Jo tames the mustang and names her Black Beauty, or Beauty for short.
+John gets through to Jo by having her work in the stables and tend to Beauty.
 They popularize the phrase "partnering" a horse as opposed to "breaking" a horse.
 John informs Jo that they will eventually have to sell Beauty, but Jo refuses.

+During a bond between her and Jo, the latter grieves over her family while Beauty narrates that she hated seeing Jo upset but since Jo was unable to gallop, she decided to give Jo a ride across the stable.
+Suddenly, Jo begins to ride Beauty, John reacts in shock when James reports to John and Henry Gordon, thinking that Beauty escaped.
+In the slow-motion, Jo can feel the wind in her mane (which is her hair), it would help her to heal.
+Jo smiles as she rode for the first time until she fall off and landed on haystack.
+John comes to her aid, but Jo laughed and says it's fun.
+With that, John trained Jo to ride Beauty.
+Afterwards, Jo rides to the beach with Beauty, where she spread out her arms and she and Beauty were one.